 How to Lose Baby Belly Fat Through Diet

-The first thing you should do when wanting to lose your baby belly fat is assess your diet.
+The first thing you should do when wanting to lose baby belly fat is assess your diet.
 A healthy diet is more important at this time than ever before.
 Even more so for women who are breastfeeding.
 When caring for a newborn, you don’t need the added pressure of undertaking a set diet that requires special meals be cooked and eaten at specific times.

-The easiest approach to losing your baby belly fat is to cut 500 calories per day from your diet.
+The easiest approach to losing baby belly fat is to cut 500 calories per day from your diet.
 Do this, and you should lose 1 pound a week, through dieting alone.
 It isn’t all that difficult to do, either.

 If you usually have regular milk in your latte, swap to skim or no-fat.
-Doing so will lower your calorie intake by 120 calories per cup.
+This will lower your calorie intake by 120 calories per cup.
 If you are accustomed to eating whole-fat flavored yogurt, eat fat-free vanilla yogurt instead.
 Add 1/2 a cup of chopped strawberries for the added nutrients and flavor, and you will still be cutting 105 calories.

 Other simple changes you can make include substituting an 8-ounce baked potato for an 8-ounce serving of French fries, to save 104 calories.
 By having a 3-ounce serving of mozzarella cheese rather than Swiss cheese, you will cut 108 calories.
 Pass up that 4-ounce whole wheat banana muffin and opt for two whole grain waffles instead, and you will be taking in 270 fewer calories.